What are the different types of Assault and Battery Crimes in Maryland?

 Limited probation or unsupervised probation may only require an occasional phone call to a probation agent or no contact at all with parole and probation.

-Why Choose the Law Offices of G. Randolph Rice, Jr., LLC for your Assault Case and Criminal Defense?
+Why Choose the Law Offices of Randolph Rice for your Assault Case and Criminal Defense?

 1st (First) and 2nd (Second) degree assault cases can be complicated and difficult to litigate and defend.
 1st and 2nd degree Assault charges are strongly pursued by law enforcement and the state’s attorney for the jurisdiction in which the crime allegedly occurred.
 Particularly in cases that involve domestic violence, meaning the assault occurred with an underlying relationship between the victim and the accused assailant.